 where $x_1$, $x_2$ are armature current and rotational speed, with only $x_2$ observed.
 The input voltage $V_{in}$ bounded in $[-1,1]V$.
 Motor parameters are $J=0.01 kg.m^2$, $b=0.1 N.m.s$, $K_{dc}=0.01 V/rad/sec$, $R=1 \Omega$, $L=0.5H$.
 We consider the state space $D = [-0.125,0.125]\times[-0.525,0.525]$, $X = [-0.1,0.1]\times[-0.5,0.5]$, an initial set $X_0=[-0.03,0.03]\times[-0.2,0.2]$, and an unsafe set $\overline{X_u}=[-0.5,-0.05]\times[-0.5,-0.3]\cup [0.05,0.1]\times[0.3,0.5]\cup (D \setminus X)$.

 {We fix the architecture of the three neural networks as NCBF: $\{4, \{64\}^4, 1\}$, NN observer: $\{4,\{128\}^5, 2\}$, and NN controller: $\{2, \{128\}^5, 1\}$.} We used Softplus activation function for hidden layers.
-The training algorithm converges to obtain neural networks for the observer $(\hat{f}_\phi)$, NCBF $(B_{\theta_1})$, and the controller $(g_{\theta_2})$ with $\eta^*_{SOP} = -0.0532$ and discretization parameter $\epsilon = 0.023$.
-The value of $L_{max}$ computed using the ECLipsE toolbox \cite{eclipse}, and system's Lipschitz constants is $2.312$, leading to $L_{max}\epsilon+\eta^*_{SOP} = - 0.00024 < 0$, which satisfies \eqref{eta_condition} in Theorem \ref{th:validity}.
-Using Algorithm \ref{NN_training}, loss convergence is satisfied, ensuring the safety.
+The training algorithm converges to obtain neural networks for the observer $(\hat{f}_\phi)$, NCBF $(B_{\theta_1})$, and the controller $(g_{\theta_2})$ with $\hat\eta= -0.0532$ and discretization parameter $\epsilon = 0.023$.
+Using Algorithm \ref{NN_training}, with $\eta =- 0.0532<0$, loss convergence is satisfied, ensuring the safety.
 Figure \ref{DC_motor}(a) shows actual and estimated trajectories from different initial conditions in the augmented states $\mathbf{\tilde{x}_1}(0)=[\mathbf{{x}_1}(0)^\top, \mathbf{\hat{x}_1}(0)]^\top$ and $\mathbf{\tilde{x}_2}(0)=[\mathbf{{x}_2}(0)^\top, \mathbf{\hat{x}_2}(0)]^\top$. {Figure \ref{DC_motor}(b) shows that the trajectories satisfy the barrier conditions \eqref{cbf_1} and \eqref{cbf_3}, while Figure \ref{DC_motor}(c) illustrates that the CBF loss \eqref{cbf_loss_fn_nn} goes to zero and the observer loss \eqref{obs_loss_fn} is minimized to a finite value.
 Figure \ref{DC_motor}(d) highlights that, unlike traditional methods \cite{cbf_obs_3} requiring observer convergence, our approach maintains system safety even with an inaccurate observer (Figure \ref{DC_motor}(b)).}\\

 \textit{B. Pendulum}: We consider a simulation example of a pendulum with the following dynamics of the form \eqref{dyn}: